Isfahan University of Medical Sciences: MUI Journals

-Isfahan University of Medical Sciences (IUMS) currently publishes 14 peer reviewed journals in different fields of basic and clinical, medical and paramedical sciences.
+Isfahan University of Medical Sciences (IUMS) publishes 14 peer reviewed journals in different fields of basic and clinical, medical and paramedical sciences.

 Hospitals

 MUI governs 39 training hospitals which provide health services for the people of Isfahan province and also neighboring provinces.
 Students, Externs, interns and residents are trained in these hospitals by attending faculty of MUI training hospitals.

 The medical school oversees training at major teaching hospitals, including: